 - Electric items with large power requirements like hairdryers.
 Most camps aren’t equipped to power such devices.

 - Camouflage clothing or military-style outfits or accessories.
 They can cause trouble in some situations and big trouble in some countries.

 - Plastic bags and single-use bottles.
-Frowned upon in most of East Africa, plastic bags are outright banned in Kenya and Rwanda for environmental reasons.
+Frowned upon in most of East Africa, plastic bags are outright banned in Tanzania for environmental reasons.

 - US currency printed before 2006.
 These older bills are simply not accepted in many places, customs included.